bookofproofs/bookofproofs.github.io/_sources/history/17th-century/halley.md

 ### Mathematical Profile (Excerpt):
 * There is some confusion over both the date and year of Halley's birth.
 * The confusion over the year is less easy to decide, but we give 1656 which Halley himself claimed as the year of his birth.
-* Halley's father lost much in the great fire of London, which was in the year in which Halley was ten years old.
-* His father still could afford a good education for his son and Halley was tutored privately at home before being sent to St Paul's School.
-* So Halley entered Queen's College Oxford in 1673, when he was seventeen years old, already an expert astronomer with a fine collection of instruments purchased for him by his father.
 * Halley made important observations at Oxford, including an occultation of Mars by the Moon on 11 June 1676, which he published in the Philosophical Transactions of the Royal Society.
-* It is a little unclear what happened to Halley's undergraduate career, but what is certain is that he gave up his studies in 1676 and sailed to St Helena in the southern hemisphere in November of that year.
 * The most likely explanation is that with the opening of the Royal Observatory at Greenwich in 1675, Flamsteed undertook the task of mapping the northern hemisphere stars and Halley decided to complement this programme with undertaking a similar task for the southern hemisphere.
 * The weather in St Helena proved less good for astronomical observations than Halley had hoped, but despite this his eighteen month spell on the island resulted in his cataloguing 341 southern hemisphere stars and discovered a star cluster in Centaurus.
 * Halley returned to England in 1678 and published his catalogue of southern hemisphere stars.